Darts World Rankings: WDF World rankings

 The rankings are based on a cumulative points system, calculated on a rolling one-year basis.
 When a tournament is played, the previous year's results are removed from the rankings and the new tournament scores are used.
 This list is used to determine seeds for some of the WDF Opens.
 The World Darts Federation ranking system is designed to provide a measure of the global activities of darts players in every WDF recognized darts event.
 It used to be very similar to the BDO system but was revised in January 2007 to include categories by country and by events, and the distribution of ranking points reflect the levels of prize money on offer and the numbers of entries in a tournament.
 Players gain points in six levels of categorized events and prize money and at the end of the season the leading players receive monetary bonus rewards from the WDF.

 Current points distribution

 Points are currently awarded as follows:

+Current rankings

+WDF Open World Rankings as of 22 June 2026.